nefrob/dots/README.md

   ```
 - Install `tpm` plugins via `<C-a>I` with `tmux` running.

-- Make sure you are using a power line enabled font, ex.
-[Cascadia Code PL](https://github.com/microsoft/cascadia-code/releases).
+- Make sure you are using a power line enabled font (preferably nerd-font patched for additional glyphs) ex.
+[CaskaydiaCode](https://github.com/ryanoasis/nerd-fonts/releases/).

 -  To update `tpm` do:
     ```